 You could advertise it in the local paper or a sales weekly such as Exchange & Mart.
 That meant steeling yourself for timewasting phone calls from buyers trying to knock you down to a ridiculously low price.
 Or you could park the car outside your house with a ‘For Sale’ notice in the windscreen and hope for a buyer to magically appear.

-The internet has changed all that.
+Thankfully, the internet has changed all that.
 Today there are a host of ways to sell your car online, all of which market it to a much wider audience than the traditional methods ever could.
 The best-known of these is We Buy Any Car, which has been around for many years, but today there are plenty of excellent alternatives that could offer you more money or more convenience – or both.

 The various online options also allow you to be as involved with the sale as you wish.
-If you’re game, you can dealing directly with buyers and manage everything yourself.
-If you have better things to do with your life, you can now simply spend a few minutes entering your car’s details on a website, then accept a payment from a specialist car buying firm and have them collect the car from your home.
+If you’re up for the challenge, you can deal directly with buyers and manage everything yourself.
+If you have better things to do with your time, you can now simply spend a few minutes entering your car’s details on a website, then accept a payment from a specialist car buying firm and have them collect the car from your home.

 Selling your car to a car buying service

 Specialist car buying services have become very popular in recent years.
-They make selling your car simple and convenient, which is great for getting rid of your car quickly.
+They make selling your car simple and convenient, which is great for getting rid of it quickly and easily.
 They’re also great if you don’t like the idea of haggling over the price of your pride and joy, or you’re worried about strangers coming to your house.

-Using an online offer site usually won’t get you as much money as selling the car yourself directly to the end buyer, whether online or in person.
+Using an online offer site may not get you as much money as selling the car yourself directly to the end buyer, whether online or in person.
 Just as with trading the car in at a dealer, any business putting in an online offer needs to make a profit by selling the car on to someone else.
 What you do get from any of them are reassurance and security – the money you get won’t be laundered or counterfeit, and you won’t have strangers showing up to your house to take your car for a drive.

 Selling your car via a traditional ad